Summer Safety: The Top Reasons Everyone Should Know CPR & First Aid

 The sad truth about humans is that we are fragile.
 Thankfully, however, we realize how fragile we are and we have learned how to take care of others, and ourselves.
 We can take care of ourselves through methods like First Aid and CPR.
 While many people do not believe they have the time to learn, or simply don’t want to, they may not realize that every day we are at risk of being involved in a water safety incident or accident whether work related or while we are driving down the road.
 This is an important reason to learn First Aid or CPR.
 Read on to learn more.

-The American Red Cross and the YMCA’s Know Before You Go states the following reasons for why it is important to learn CPR/AED:
+The Know Before You Go program states the following reasons for why it is important to learn CPR/AED:

 - Drowning is the leading cause of accidental death for children ages 1-4.